fancytigerdustball/Minesweeper/README.md

                                  Enter difficulty:
 ```

 When it prompts you for your move enter the x and y coordinates, and if you want to flag it, add something at the end.
+Enter in the form of XXYYF.

 Example: If x is 2 and y is 10, enter "0210"